 Marine Okeania and Trichodesmium have more diverse compounds.
 A notable example is aplysiatoxin in the latter and its debromo form in both genera, also taken up by some sea hares that graze on cyanobacteria.
 This acts as a tumour promoter and inflammatory agent which can cause dermatitis in swimmers.

-Note: aplysiatoxins and lyngbyatoxin are commonly listed in Lyngbya, Moorea, Leibleinia, and so on, but these all seem to be misidentifications.
+Note: aplysiatoxins and lyngbyatoxin are commonly listed in Lyngbya, Moorena or Moorea, Leibleinia, and so on, but these all seem to be misidentifications.
 I have not seen this discussed so have written up details here for anyone interested.

 Nostocales are set apart by the production of heterocysts, pale enlarged cells specialized for fixing nitrogen, and sometimes also thick-walled akinetes that act as resting spores.
 They vary from simple to tapered, branched, and multiseriate filaments, some occurring singly and others forming aggregates that can reach macroscopic sizes.